manuca/genius_url_shortener/README.md

   * Use a more elegant state handling library like Redux
   * Add proper specs for the features
   * Put stats inside an authenticated environment
+  * Use smarter input handling so that user specifies http or https only if he wants to be specific